Mooninaut/phoenix-move-windows/README.md

 `windowManager.exclude('app.id')` will prevent `moveBoundWindows` from moving any window belonging to the specified app.
 I recommend excluding any app that is assigned to All Desktops.

 `phoenix-move-windows` uses the current arrangement of your screens and spaces to determine which set of bindings to choose from.
 Disconnecting or connecting external monitors changes the arrangement, allowing a single hotkey to automatically perform the correct arrangement.
-You may find that macOS moves spaces between monitors.
-You will have to manually correct that before pressing the hotkey.
+You may find that macOS moves spaces between monitors, changing the number of spaces on the monitors.
+You will have to manually correct that before pressing the hotkey for the correct arrangement to be detected.

 `const bindingVariable = new SpaceBinding('bindingName', [x, y, z])` creates a new set of bindings.
 The `[x, y, z]` parameter specifies the logical (not physical) arrangement of screens and spaces to match on.
 Example: `[1, 2, 3]` will match if your primary screen has 1 space, your second screen has 2 spaces, and your third screen has 3 spaces.
-If you use multiple monitors but not additional spaces, `[1, 1]` will match 2 monitors with 1 space each. `[4]` will match 1 monitor with 4 spaces.
+If you use multiple monitors but not multiple spaces per monitor, `[1, 1]` will match 2 monitors with 1 space each. `[4]` will match 1 monitor with 4 spaces.
+If no arrangements match, `moveBoundWindows` will tell you what the current arrangement is, and display all configured arrangements.

 `windowManager.bindingSet.add(bindingVariable)` registers and activates the SpaceBinding.